Shruti Kansara '18

 While seeking out mentors within her field who she felt represented her, she became determined to excel and inspire future leaders.
 “It gave me more motivation to want to succeed ... so that in the future, when professors talk about people in these positions, they would think of a former student,” says Kansara.
 “I want to help some of the younger students who come onto our campus find representatives and role models to look up to who are similar to them and who come from the same backgrounds.”
 Part of that work: She led a Women’s Development Initiative with the Office of Residence Life that will connect female underclassmen with female executives in underrepresented fields.

-A graduate of Bryant's International Business program concentrating in Information Systems and Applied Analytics, she has been hired as a business analyst for Slalom Consulting.
+A graduate of Bryant's International Business program concentrating in Information Systems and Applied Analytics, she is now a data and analytics analyst for Slalom Consulting.
 "This position was my No. 1 choice," she says, "and it's exactly what I want to do."

 - President of the Panhellenic Council, which governs all sororities on the Bryant campus.
 Promoted leadership, diversity, scholastic achievement, and service by strengthening relationships between campus Greek organizations.